Isabel Hodgson

-Isabel Hodgson (born 12 May 1996) is an Australian soccer player, who is a defender and currently serves as captain for A-League Women team Adelaide United.
-She also plays in the Women's National Premier League.
+Isabel Hodgson (born 12 May 1996) is an Australian soccer player, who plays as a defender for A-League Women team Brisbane Roar.
+She previously played for and captained A-League Women club Adelaide United.

 Youth career

 Hodgson played for Fulham United for 10 seasons.
 From 2011, she scored 65 career goals for the club, including 35 goals in her breakout 2013 season.

 She represented South Australia on the state soccer team from under-12s to under-15s, and featured in the under-15s national soccer championship in 2011.
 She was then on the National Training Centre (NTC) South Australia under-18 squad, competing at the NTC nationals in 2012, 2013, and 2014.
 In 2014, she led the South Australia under-18s as captain, finishing with a 6–0–2 record and the team's first-ever championship.

 International appearances

 Hodgson was selected for the under-19 Young Matildas squad and started in two of the three matches she played at the AFC Qualifiers Championship in Hanoi.
 She was a striker.